Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 The next time I visited her, she reported that the treatment worked well.

 In some other contexts, I offered extra comfort measures to patients, such as giving them more pillows.

-I always move to action whenever a patient reports any form of discomfort to me.
+I always move to action whenever a patient reports discomfort to me.

 How do you handle patients who ask for personal diagnoses outside clinical contexts?

-As a registered nurse, some of your friends might approach you on what to do on their health condition outside of clinical settings.
+As a registered nurse, some of your friends might approach you about what to do about their health conditions outside of clinical settings.

 You should refer them to medical professionals who will thoroughly examine, diagnose, and treat them.

 Answer this question by discussing how you’ll enlighten such friends on the need to seek medical attention in clinical settings.

 Example Answer: I have a friend who would narrate his symptoms and what I thought he could do.